beiwang2003/strip_clustering_fpga/README.md

 ### Building and running on the host for debugging

 1. setup the env for FPGA <br />
-source /opt/intel/fpga-d5005/inteldevstack/init_env.sh (this is the default 19.2 OpenCL SDK) (we can load 19.4 and 20.1 OpenCL SDK using source /opt/intel/fpga-d5005/inteldevstack/init_env_19_4.sh and source /opt/intel/fpga-d5005/inteldevstack/init_env_20.1.sh)
+source /opt/intel/fpga-d5005/inteldevstack/init_env.sh (this is the default 19.2 OpenCL SDK.
+We can load 19.4 and 20.1 OpenCL SDK using source /opt/intel/fpga-d5005/inteldevstack/init_env_19_4.sh and source /opt/intel/fpga-d5005/inteldevstack/init_env_20.1.sh)